Where are my fellow oatmeal raisin cookie aficionados?

 - Cover tightly and store at room temperature for 1 week or in the refrigerator for up to 2 weeks.

-Make ahead tip: These bars are wonderful after frozen!
+- Make Ahead Instructions: These bars are wonderful after frozen!
 Freeze for up to 3 months and thaw before enjoying.

 Speaking of bars!